Line percolation: Our results

 The nature of the threshold at the critical probability is also worth investigating.
-We say that the model exhibits a sharp threshold at $p_c=p_c(n,r,d)$ if for any fixed $\epsilon > 0$, we have $\theta_{(1+\epsilon)p_c}(n,r,d) = 1 - o(1)$ and $\theta_{(1-\epsilon)p_c}(n,r,d) = o(1)$.
-It is not difficult to see from our proofs of Theorems \ref{2d-unboosted-perc} and \ref{3d-perc} that in stark contrast to the classical $r$-neighbour bootstrap percolation model on the grid, there is no sharp threshold at $p_c$ when $d=2,3$.
+We say that the model exhibits a sharp threshold at $p=p(n,r,d)$ if for any fixed $\eps > 0$, we have $\vartheta_{(1+\eps)p}(n,r,d) = 1 - o(1)$ and $\vartheta_{(1-\eps)p}(n,r,d) = o(1)$.
+It is not difficult to see from Theorem~\ref{2d-unboosted-perc} and our proof of Theorem~\ref{3d-perc} that in stark contrast to the classical $r$-neighbour bootstrap percolation model on the grid, there is \emph{no sharp threshold phenomenon} in the line percolation model in dimensions two and three.
 We expect similar behaviour in higher dimensions but we do not have a proof of such an assertion.

-It is also an interesting question to determine the size of a minimal percolating set for $r$-neighbour line percolation on $[n]^d$ for any $d, r \in \N$ and $n \ge r$.
-It is easy to check that the set $[r]^d$ percolates (see Figure \ref{minsetfig}).
+It is also an interesting question to determine the size of a minimal percolating set for $r$-neighbour line percolation on $[n]^d$ for any $d, r \in \N$ and $n \ge r+1$.
+It is easy to check that the set $[r]^d$ percolates (see Figure~\ref{minsetfig}).
 We shall demonstrate that this is in fact optimal.

-\begin{thm} Let $d,r,n \in \N$, with $n \ge r$.
-Then the minimum size of a percolating set in the $r$-neighbour line percolation process on $[n]^d$ is $r^d$. \end{thm}
+\begin{theorem} The minimum size of a percolating set in the $r$-neighbour line percolation model on $[n]^d$ is $r^d$ for all $d,r, n\in\N$ with $n \ge r+1$. \end{theorem}

-Establishing this fact is much harder than it appears at first glance.
+Establishing this fact turns out to be harder than it appears at first glance.
 The result is trivial when $d = 1$.
-When $d = 2$, it is not hard to demonstrate that any percolating set has size at least~$r^2$.
-Consider a generalised two-dimensional line percolation model on $[n]^2$ where the infection thresholds for horizontal and vertical lines are $r_h$ and $r_v$ respectively; indeed, we recover the $r$-neighbour line percolation model when $r_h = r_v = r$.
+When $d = 2$, it is not hard to demonstrate that any percolating set has size at least $r^2$.
+Indeed, consider a generalised two-dimensional line percolation model on $[n]^2$ where the infection thresholds for horizontal and vertical lines are $r_h$ and $r_v$ respectively; note that we recover the $r$-neighbour line percolation model when $r_h = r_v = r$.
 Let $M(r_h, r_v)$ denote the size of a minimal percolating set in this generalised model.
-Consider the first line $\C{L}$ to be infected: if $\C{L}$ is horizontal, then $\C{L}$ must contain $r_h$ initially infected points and furthermore, if the set of initially infected points is a percolating set, then the set of initially infected points not on $\C{L}$ must constitute a percolating set for the generalised process with infection parameters $r_h$ and $r_v - 1$.
-An analogous statement holds if $\C{L}$ is vertical.
-It follows that
+If the first line $L$ to be infected is horizontal, then $L$ must contain $r_h$ initially infected points and furthermore, if the set of initially infected points is a percolating set, then the set of initially infected points not on $L$ must constitute a percolating set for the generalised process with infection parameters $r_h$ and $r_v - 1$.
+An analogous statement holds if $L$ is vertical, so it follows that